Over-the-top Photoshop jobs

 Vogue gave Lady Gaga a virtual girdle

-For the cover of last year's vaunted September issue of Vogue, Lady Gaga's waist and knees were hit with a shrink ray.
+For this cover issue of Vogue, Lady Gaga's waist and knees were hit with a shrink ray.
 The end result looked almost cartoonish.
 It would seem the editors needed to tune in to her hit single, "Born This Way."